RemRinRamChi/accel-point-click/README.md

 Download the ```accel-point-click.aar``` library file from the releases folder.

 ### Importing the library into your project
-To import the accel-point-click library, you must move the .AAR file into the libs folder of your app module
+To import the accel-point-click library, you must move the .AAR file into the libs folder of your app module.
+Create the libs folder if it does not exist.

 Next, you need to update your project's ```build.gradle``` file to allow the libs folder to be tracked
 ```